Harrix/harrix-pylib/docs/funcs_file.g.md

 This function reads an FB2 file and extracts author, title, and year information from its XML metadata.
 The file is then renamed according to the pattern:
-"Author - Title - Year.fb2" (year is optional).
+"LastName FirstName - Title - Year.fb2" (year is optional).

 If metadata extraction fails, the function attempts to transliterate the filename from English to Russian, assuming it might be a transliterated Russian title.